Skip to main content

 operator: Gt

-values: ["1"] # Specify the minimum CPU cores when scaling up
+values: ["1"] # Minimum CPU cores when scaling out

 nodeClassRef: